christopher-l/dotfiles/README.md

 touched, but directories will be linked recursively, if the directory already exists in home.
 This script and files starting with an underscore will be ignored.

-In order to deploy all files issue
-        ./deploy.sh *
 ```